phpmentors-jp/domain-kata/README.md

 `Domain Kata` can be installed using [Composer](http://getcomposer.org/).

-Add the dependency to `phpmentors/domain-kata` into your `composer.json` file as the following:
+Add the dependency to `phpmentors/domain-kata` as the following:

 ```
 composer require phpmentors/domain-kata "~1.3@dev"